Skip to main content

 In response, the then Minister for Oceans and Fisheries in 2022 decided to cut the commercial catch limit, or TACC, and form a multi-sector group to identify measures to reduce fishing pressure.

-This group (the Marlborough Sounds Blue Cod Technical Group) met throughout 2023, and provided the Minister with a report of their findings.
-FNZ is now consulting on a potential change to the seasonal closure in the Marlborough Sounds, and seeking input in developing a package of wider measures to ensure long-term sustainability.
+This group (the Marlborough Sounds Blue Cod Technical Group) met throughout 2023 and provided the minister with a report of their findings.
+Fisheries New Zealand sought your feedback on a potential change to the seasonal closure in the Marlborough Sounds and your input in developing a package of wider measures to ensure long-term sustainability.

-• Extending the seasonal closure to all blue cod take, from 1 September – 19 December currently, to 31 December, 5 January, or 15 January.
+• Extending the seasonal closure to all blue cod take, from 1 September to 19 December currently, to 31 December, 5 January, or 15 January.

 Potential measures that could be considered for a wider package